Check uniqueness with an API

 </App>Key points

-onValidate can call APIs and long-running operations: When your onValidate handler makes an API call or other async operation, XMLUI automatically waits for it to complete.
-The field enters a pending state until the operation settles:
+onValidate can call an API before accepting a value: When your onValidate handler calls Actions.callApi(), XMLUI automatically waits for the response.
+The field enters a pending validation state until the check finishes:

 <TextBox